-Dr. Jason Best, Professor of Astronomy and Astrophysics
+Dr. Jason Best, Assistant Provost for Distance Education and Strategic Research Initiatives & Professor of Astronomy and Astrophysics

 On behalf of Shepherd University, I welcome you to the website of the Shepherd University Observatory.
 Our astronomical facility supports and enhances University education in the sciences, research opportunities for faculty and students, and outreach experiences for the public of all ages.
 We invite you to come to the Observatory and explore the wonders of the Universe!
 We hold Astronomy Open Houses during the Fall and Spring semesters where the public is welcome to peer at the night skies.
 For those unable to come to the campus, we share with the viewing public on this website some of the images obtained at the Observatory.
 We update the Images page as new pictures are obtained, so come back frequently to see new and exciting images.